Content

 Machine learning is making rapid headway in the industry, and AI algorithms can learn from historical data, taking into account your audience’s demographics, purchase habits, web activity, and device usage… to name a few!
 Algorithms can detect connections between your campaigns and keywords meaning that they can predict what search queries will generate probable conversions.

 Paid search is responsible for 28% of ad spend globally, and in 2022 CPC inflation was at a very high 15%.
-Optimising your Ads to get the most out of your budget, starting with the above, is a great way to keep costs down – but you can always contact us for the rest!
+Optimising your Ads to get the most out of your budget, starting with the above, is a great way to keep costs down – but you can always contact a PPC agency like ourselves for the rest!